-It’s hard to really comprehend how spread out the city is until you see it from above at Griffith Observatory and Park.
-The hike from the parking lot to get to this observatory is not too difficult (it’s more of a walk up a steep paved road).
+It’s hard to comprehend how spread out the city is until you see it from above at Griffith Observatory and Park.
+The hike from the parking lot is not too hard, since it’s more of a walk up a steep paved road.
 Once you get up to the top you are instantly rewarded with stunning views of not only the city, but the surrounding Hollywood Hills, including a glimpse of the Hollywood Sign.
-There is nothing more classic LA than being up here, especially at sunset.
-Make sure to also explore inside the Observatory as well, where you can watch shows in the Planetarium.